Transition from contact to hydrodynamic lubrication over rough surfaces: Introduction

-Nevertheless, experimental studies report a much broader range of transition values, from $\Lambda \simeq 0.7–11$~\cite{bongaerts2007soft}, $\Lambda \simeq 0.7–1.2$ \cite{petrova2019fluorescence}, $\Lambda \simeq 0.9–2.3$ \cite{sadowski2019friction}, and $\Lambda \simeq 16–2,736$ \cite{dong2023transition}.
-This wide scatter suggests that models coupling contact mechanics and EHL alone can fully describe the transition, and that multiple pathways exist.
+Nevertheless, experimental studies report a much broader range of transition values, from $\Lambda \simeq 0.7–11$~\cite{bongaerts2007soft}, $\Lambda \simeq 0.7–1.2$ \cite{petrova2019fluorescence}, $\Lambda \simeq 0.9–2.3$ \cite{sadowski2019friction}, and $\Lambda \simeq 16–2{,}736$ \cite{dong2023transition}.
+This broad scatter suggests that there is no universal transition scenario governed solely by the ratio of film thickness to roughness.
+Instead, different physical mechanisms may trigger the onset of contact depending on the system under consideration.
 Indeed, in many real situations the transition is initiated or strongly influenced by physico-chemical mechanisms, such as long-range adhesive forces leading to “jump-to-contact”~\cite{dong2025role}, mechanical surface instabilities including wrinkling or Schallamach waves~\cite{dong2023transition,wu2007stick}, or viscoelastic stresses in lubricant film~\cite{oratis2025viscoelastic}.
 This broad scatter emphasizes that a global framework of mixed lubrication is still lacking -- one that can capture the interplay of contact mechanics, fluid dynamics, and physico-chemical effects, and thereby clarify the key parameters and scaling laws governing transitions.

 The central difficulty in mixed-lubrication modeling is that it must simultaneously describe regions of fluid flow and regions of solid–solid contact.
 Classical Navier–Stokes–based models with no-slip boundary conditions, such as lubrication theory, cannot handle sliding contact: as the local film thickness tends to zero, the shear rate diverges.
 Within the Reynolds equation, this manifests as a singularity in the pressure field when the gap vanishes.
 This issue is well known in fluid dynamics and wetting, where it appears as the contact-line singularity~\cite{bonn2009wetting,snoeijer2013moving,kansal2024viscoelastic}.
 To circumvent this difficulty and capture both asperity contact and hydrodynamic pressure, homogenization mean-field approaches have been proposed (Fig.~\ref{fig2}), in which the interfacial pressure is split at a mesoscopic scale into a contact contribution and a hydrodynamic contribution~\cite{johnson1972simple,persson2009transition,persson2011lubricated,scaraggi2011lubrication}.